harsh-ux/PRML-Mask-Detection/README.md

 * [Pandas](https://pandas.pydata.org/) - Python Data Manipulation library used

 ## Code Structure
-1. mask.ipynb - This is the main file with all the data preprocessing and Machine learning and Deep Learning Models.
+Mask.ipynb - This is the main file with all the data preprocessing and Machine learning and Deep Learning Models.
-  a.
-Installing libraries and Dependencies
+  - Installing libraries and Dependencies
-  b.
-Importing dataset
+  - Importing dataset
-  c.
-Data preprocessing - Basic data information, cleaning and transforming the data
+  - Data preprocessing - Basic data information, cleaning and transforming the data
-  d.
-Dividing into test and train and transforming using Count Vectorise
+  - Dividing into test and train and transforming using Count Vectorise
-  e.
-Applying Machine Learning models
+  - Applying Machine Learning models
-  f.
-Applying Deep learning Models
+  - Applying Deep learning Models
-  g.
-Cross-validation
+  - Cross-validation
-  h.
-Application on Real world Data
+  - Application on Real world Data

 ## Collaborators
 |Name|Year|Branch|